MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 ## Overview

-In order to understand (and be able to judge) the proposal below we first need to understand what the Coordinator is doing and why it currently has a singleton event loop.
+In order to understand the proposal below we first need to understand what the Coordinator (a central component of the query/control layer) is doing and why it currently requires a singleton event loop for correctness.
 I will therefore first explore the Coordinator in Background.
 Then I will give my proposed logical architecture design.
 To close things out, I will describe a roadmap, highlighting interesting incremental value that we can deliver along the way.

-The choice of splitting the design into a logical and a physical architecture is meant to mirror [architecture-db.md](./../platform/architecture-db.md), but we are focusing on the ADAPTER.
+The choice of splitting the design into a logical and a physical architecture is meant to mirror [architecture-db.md](./../platform/architecture-db.md), but we are focusing on the query/control layer, also called ADAPTER in those earlier design docs.

 It is interesting to note that the proposed design is very much in line with the design principles laid out a while ago in